Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

  - On the top right, the glossary shows terms for which an entry has been added previously, and which are included in the current string.
-For example, if you decided with fellow translators to use a specific translation for the "node" term in Godot, you can add it to the glossary to ensure that other translators use the same convention.
+For example, if you decided with fellow translators to use a specific translation for the "node" term in Pandemonium, you can add it to the glossary to ensure that other translators use the same convention.
  - The bottom right panel includes information on the source string.
 The most relevant item is the "source string location", which links you to the